fbpx

 Lenders consider houses in a high flood-risk area to be a greater risk because they are more likely to be damaged by the weather.
 Any flood damage can decrease your property’s value, making it more challenging to sell and affecting the lender.

-Your lender will usually feel more comfortable offering a mortgage if you have obtained adequate building insurance for the house.
+Your lender will usually feel more comfortable offering a mortgage if you have insurance that covers flood risk.
 An independent surveyor’s report that clearly outlines the levels of risk and what could be done to mitigate it will also help.

 5. Affordability